 There was a division of responsibility at the control of the Board to ensure an appropriate balance of power and authority, with greater ability to make independent decision.
 The Board was to be chaired by a Non-Executive Chairman who is responsible for effective and efficient functioning of the Board and ensuring that all Directors receive relevant information on all matters to enable them to participate actively in the Board's decisions.
-However, since the resignation of Datuk Seri Syed Ali Bin Tan Sri Abbas Alhabshee as the Non-Executive Chairman of the Group on 14 April 2017, the Group was not able to find a suitable replacement to fill the position.
-It was not until 28 February 2019 when the Group appointed Mr. Chow Zee Neng as the Non-Independent Non-Executive Chairman.
-However, he was subsequently removed from the Board through a voting by the shareholders in the Extraordinary General Meeting that was held on 25 July 2019.
-Currently, the Board is chaired by an independent non-executive director, Dato' Prof Raja Munir Shah Bin Raja Mustapha, who was appointed as Director on 25 July 2019 and redesignated as Non-executive Chairman on 27 August 2019.
+The current Board comprises an Independent Non-Executive Directors as the Chairman, three Executive Directors and three Independent Non-Executive Directors.

-The Board takes into consideration the interests of all stakeholders in their decision making so as to ensure that the Group's objectives of creating long term shareholder value are met.
+The Board takes into consideration the interests of all stakeholders in their decision making so as to ensure that the Group's objectives of creating long term shareholders' value are met.
 The key matters reserved specifically for the Board's deliberation and decision to ensure a proper control of the Group would include timely reports and financial statements, business strategy formulation and planning, business issues, regulatory changes, material transactions, investments, major acquisitions or disposal of a business or assets, appointment of Board / Board Committee Members, declaration of dividends, recurring related party transactions of the Group.
 The Board also reviews issues and matters that have significant impact to the Group's operations.

-1.2 Clear Roles and Responsibilities of the Board
+1.2 Clear Rules and Responsibilities of the Board